-Mutations in the ATM genes are involved in some cases of blood cancer, including chronic lymphocytic leukemia (CLL), mantle cell lymphoma (MCL), as well as bladder cancer, brain cancer, colon cancer, prostate cancer, inherited breast cancer, inherited pancreatic cancer.
+Mutations in the ATM genes are involved in some cases of blood cancer, including chronic lymphocytic leukemia (CLL), mantle cell lymphoma (MCL), as well as bladder cancer, brain cancer, colon cancer, prostate cancer, inherited breast cancer, and inherited pancreatic cancer.

 In healthy cells, ATM helps repair double-stranded DNA breaks.
 Cancer cells can co-opt this repair work for their own ends, using lots of the ATM protein to repair DNA breaks caused by treatments such as chemotherapy and radiation.

 ATM mutations may be inherited at birth, or acquired throughout a person’s lifetime.
-[Lizzie assumes, “Testing for an inherited mutation requires a blood sample.
-Testing cancer for an ATM mutation requires a recent tumor sample taken during biopsy.”

 There are currently no drugs that target ATM, though researchers are working to develop drugs that block the action of the ATM protein in cancer cells.